Needlepoint Joint Class List

 Perfect for the beginning knitter who is ready to branch out and learn how to knit in the round on circular and double-pointed needles.
 This class also includes learning how to decrease, weave in your ends, and even a bit of stitch work.

 When: Tuesdays, February 21st & 28th, from 5:00 PM to 7:00 PM Instructor: Tracy Phillips

 Fair Isle Mug Cozy***

 If you’ve had some experience knitting color work, this class is the perfect opportunity to learn many more valuable skills while knitting an adorable fair isle sheep mug cozy in the process.
 In this class, you will begin with corrugated rib, practice more advanced color work knitting, and finish with cutting a steek and adding an i-cord bind off.
 With all the skills you learn in this class, we are confident you will be ready to knit a fair isle sweater!

 When: Saturdays, March 11th & 18th from 3:00 PM to 5:00 PM Instructor: Tracy Phillips Cost: $50 (includes all class materials minus needles)

 Beginning Mittens/Fingerless Mitts**

 If you know how to knit and purl with confidence, and have had success with a couple of projects, you are ready to make mittens.
-In this class, you can choose to use double-point needles or magic loop to make fingerless mitts or full mittens.
+In this class, you will learn magic loop to make fingerless mitts or full mittens.
 These mitts fit well and are fun to make; we’re pretty confident they won’t be the only pair you make!